 SSDs, i.e. solid state drives, have completely changed the computing experience over the last decade.
-If you remember the heyday of the slothful hard drive, you know exactly what I mean.

 Our recommendations cover both internal SSDs (NVMe picks listed first, SATA picks second) and external SSDs (listed last), with the latter largely being NVMe types in an enclosure on the end of a USB or Thunderbolt cable.
 Some older models are SATA internally, but those are increasingly rare.
+See also PCWorld’s guide to the best external drives if you’re looking strictly for a portable storage solution.

 Why you should trust us: It’s in our name, PCWorld.
 Our reviewers have been testing PC hardware for decades.
 Our storage evaluations are thorough and rigorous, testing the limits of every product — from performance benchmarks to the practicalities of regular use.
 As PC users ourselves, we know what makes a product stand out.
 Only the best SSDs make this list.
 For more about our criteria and testing process, scroll to the bottom of this article.